 Note that the customer entity (described below) is a special type of the contract.
-A customer entity has an email and an invoice templates in addition to a contact and a billing profile.
+A customer entity has an email and an optional invoice template (for batch invoice creation) in addition to a contact and a billing profile.

 4.5.
 Customers